 Depression is a far more prevalent illness than many people realize.
-According to the Centers for Disease Control, one in ten Americans suffer from some degree of depression, with the majority of those suffering being women.
+According to the American Psychiatric Association, one in 15 people suffer from some degree of depression, with the majority of those suffering being women.
 Medications for treating depression can often cause side effects and are sometimes ineffective.
 Herbs for depression may be the answer for those who choose not to use prescription drugs.
 Please note that herbal remedies are not FDA approved, nor are they typically covered by health insurance.

 Six Herbs for Depression Treatment

 There are numerous herbs for depression and its accompanying symptoms.
 Some people do best by taking a single herbal remedy while others find that their results are better with a combination remedy.
 Never mix herbs with other herbs or medications without consulting your health care provider.
 If you are currently taking medications to treat your depression, consult with your doctor before trying any herbs for depression.
 Herbs and drugs can sometimes interact and cause serious health issues.

 1. St. John's Wort

 There are more scientific studies on this herb's effect on depression than any other herbal remedy.
 These studies show that it is as effective on many people as tricyclic or prescription antidepressants.
 50 to 80 percent of depressed patients have good results in decreasing the symptoms of depression significantly or about the same percentage as patients on prescription medication.
 The benefits of St. John's Wort are:

 - Fewer and less intense side effects